Lilikoi

 No analysis available

-I searched the remarks for phrases like '4 elevators', 'four elevators', or 'multiple elevators' but found no references.
-Because there is no prior/current numeric value and no explicit statement in the remarks, I cannot determine the number of elevators and refuse to guess.
+I searched the public remarks for explicit phrases such as '4 elevators', 'four elevators', or 'multiple elevators' and found no references.
+There is no existing numeric value to carry forward, and per rules I will not guess a number without explicit evidence in the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.